-The Volunteers Program serves the mission of Dartmouth Hitchcock Medical Center by helping create a compassionate, caring experience for every person, in every moment, everywhere.
-Our volunteers donate over 20,000 hours of their time each year in a variety of roles to benefit our patients, guests, and community.
+Volunteers support the mission of Dartmouth Health by helping to create a compassionate, caring experience for every person, in every moment, everywhere.
+Our volunteers donate over 30,000 hours of their time each year in a variety of roles to benefit our patients, guests, and community.

 Volunteer requirements